“A Capitol Fourth” 2013 features performances from some of America's best known celebrities and musical artists:

 Music is Manilow’s passion -- both in the studio and in the classroom -- having raised millions of dollars through his Manilow Music Project.
 In response to drastic budget cuts in arts programs across the U.S., the Manilow Music Project is keeping the music alive by ensuring that middle school and high school students have instruments in their hands to use in their music classes.
 Manilow aggressively continues to collect instruments for school children across America by leading donation campaigns in every concert city he visits by giving a Yamaha piano to each local school district.
 As Manilow says, “Anyone can make a difference.
 Just call your local schools and ask them what they need.
 Get ‘em a new set of drums!
 Music changes a young person’s life.”

-The newly crowned winner of the 12th season of “American Idol,” Candice Glover, won over the hearts of millions with her powerful voice and unforgettable performances.
-Now, the 23 year-old singer from St. Helena Island, SC, will release her debut album, “Music Speaks” this summer.
-The album, anticipated for a July 16th release on 19 Recordings/Interscope Records, is available now for pre-order on the iTunes Store (www.iTunes.com/AmericanIdol).
+The newly crowned winner of the 12th season of “American Idol,” Candice Glover won over the hearts of millions with her powerful voice and unforgettable performances.
+Now, the 23-year-old singer from St. Helena Island, SC, will release her debut album, “Music Speaks,” this summer.
+The album, anticipated for a July 16th release on 19 Recordings/Interscope Records.
 Fans who pre-order will instantly get Glover’s moving single and “American Idol” coronation song, “I Am Beautiful.”
+Leading up to the album release, Glover has numerous performances and appearances including “The Tonight Show with Jay Leno,” “Live! with Kelly & Michael,” PBS’s 24th annual “National Memorial Day Concert,” and “A Capitol Fourth.”
+Next, Glover embarks on the “American Idol Live!”
+2013 concert tour.
+The 40-show tour kicks off June 29th in St. Louis, MO, and stops in major cities including, New York, Los Angeles, Chicago, and Miami before wrapping in Nashville, TN.
+Tickets are on sale now.
 Glover’s debut CD is being rushed for pre-orders at www.candiceglover-official.com.
-Leading up to the album release, Glover has numerous performances and appearances including “The Tonight Show with Jay Leno,” “Live! with Kelly & Michael,” PBS’s 24th annual “National Memorial Day Concert,” and “A Capitol Fourth.“ Next, Glover embarks on the “American Idol Live!”
-2013 concert tour.
-The 40-show tour kicks off June 29th in St. Louis, MO, and stops in major cities including, New York, Los Angeles, Chicago and Miami before wrapping in Nashville, TN.
-Tickets are on sale now via www.americanidol.com/tour and www.aeglive.com.

 The young soprano from Pittsburgh with the stunning voice won runner-up and launched her soon-to-be legendary career, signing with Columbia Records shortly thereafter.